Jashmit918/Basic-Banking-System/README.md

 1. Start with the Dummy Data of 10 Customers.
 2. The Customer Table have basic field such as Name, Email, Current Bank Balance.
 3. Transaction status: Successful Transaction (Money Transfered Successfully) And Unsuccessful Transaction (due to insufficient Bank Balance).
-4. Flow: Home Page > View All Customers > Select and view one customer > Transfer Money > select customer to transfer to > View all customers.
+4. Flow: Home Page > View All Customers > Select and view one customer > Transfer Money > Select customer to transfer to > View all customers.

 ## Website Link:
 https://cyber-warri0r.github.io/Basic-Banking-System/